meselgroth/Starcraft2Bot/docs/processing_bitmaps.md

 # Processing Bitmaps
 [DRAFT]
 The SC2 Api returns bitmaps of what the map looks like.
 To understand how to process this, I looked at an existing example [SC2-CSharpe-Starterkit](https://github.com/NikEyX/SC2-CSharpe-Starterkit).
-Essentially the critical method this one with a confusing looking bitwise operation.
+Essentially the critical method is this one with a confusing looking bitwise operation.

 ```csharp
 public static int GetDataValueBit(ImageData data, int x, int y)